 Alex spent several months immediately after graduation from college drafting the early patent filings around which the Company is built before starting work in investment banking.
 The innovative breath activated valve technology that Alex had set as the cornerstone of Kind’s ambitions has a number of potential applications.

-Following a presentation made at a business angel forum in North Wales, the Company attracted enough support to close the first round of seed investment in February 2009.
+The Company attracted enough support to close the first round of seed investment in February 2009.
 Three of the early investors also took on a role within the Company.
 Martin Beaumont, previously the Chief Executive of the Co-Operative Group, joined the Board as Chairman, Grant Berry, previously Managing Director of Lloyds Development Capital (“LDC”) and responsible for all their national new investments also joined the Board as a non-executive and Sir Peter Davis, previously Chief Executive of Prudential plc and Chairman of Sainsbury’s agreed to act as an advisor to the Company.
 Through his role as Chairman of the Marie Curie Cancer Trust and an ex-smoker himself, Peter immediately recognised the potential that an effective smoking substitute could have and quickly became an important and ardent supporter of the Company.

 Following the initial injection of capital the Board was enhanced further through the recruitment of Zoe Morgan as a non-executive and Paul Triniman as Chief Financial Officer and Chief Executive Officer.
 Initial prototypes were commissioned and produced during the course of 2009 demonstrating sufficient promise to attract further investment from a growing band of private investors.
 In 2010 the Company began tentative discussions with a number of potential marketing and distribution organisations.
 By mid-2010 Kind had been brought to the attention of Sir Terry Leahy, then Chief Executive of Tesco plc, who agreed to both invest in the Company and become an advisor.